-relationship to, and fulfillment of, all that had gone before.
-In Acts we see how the early disciples went forward in the light of Jesus' mission and message.
+Just for Teachers: In the Gospels, we are introduced to Jesus Christ.
+We become familiar with His personality, His nature, His mission, and His relationship to-and fulfillment of-all that had gone before.
+In Acts, we see how the early disciples went forward in the light of Jesus' mission and message.
 We see old ways challenged and transformed and lives made new.
 Nowhere is this process clearer than in the life and career of Saul/Paul.
 Emphasize how this process of trial and transformation is paralleled in our lives as individuals.